- Why I Leverage Hypoxic Training

 That’s the reason why some professional sports teams, including the Tampa Bay Buccaneers and Arizona Cardinals, use hypoxic training as part of their recovery efforts.

-It’s also the reason why I’ve been using the Theragun Elite (a percussion massage gun), infrared saunas, ice baths and PowerDot (an electric muscle stimulation device).
+It’s also the reason why I’ve been using the Theragun (a percussion massage gun), infrared saunas, ice baths and PowerDot (an electric muscle stimulation device).
 While all of these gadgets can increase blood flow in the targeted areas, intermittent hypoxic training offers a more systematic approach by effectively treating every tissue in the body, including organs.

 When I cycle back and forth between hypoxic (low oxygen) and hyperoxic (high oxygen) air during my endurance training sessions, I can feel the effects from head to toe.